On Identifying Significant Edges in Graphical Models of Molecular Networks: Selecting significant edges

 In particular, $t$ corresponds to the fraction of elements of $\mathbf{\tilde{p}_{(\cdot)}}$ equal to zero and is a measure of the fraction of non-significant edges.
 At the same time, $t$ provides a threshold for separating the elements of $\mathbf{\tilde{p}_{(\cdot)}}$, namely

 where $F^{-1}_{\mathbf{\tilde{p}_{(\cdot)}}}(t) = \inf_{x \in \mathbb{R}} \left\{ F_{\mathbf{\tilde{p}_{(\cdot)}}}(x) \geqslant t\right\}$ is the \textit{quantile function} \cite{degroot}.

 More importantly, estimating $t$ from data provides a statistically motivated threshold for separating significant edges from non-significant ones.
-In practise, this amounts to approximating the ideal, asymptotic empirical cumulative distribution function $F_{\mathbf{\tilde{p}_{(\cdot)}}}$ with its finite sample estimate $F_{\mathbf{\hat{p}_{(\cdot)}}}$.
+In practice, this amounts to approximating the ideal, asymptotic empirical CDF $F_{\mathbf{\tilde{p}_{(\cdot)}}}$ with its finite sample estimate $F_{\mathbf{\hat{p}_{(\cdot)}}}$.
 Such an approximation can be computed in many different ways, depending on the norm used to measure the distance between $F_{\mathbf{\hat{p}_{(\cdot)}}}$ and $F_{\mathbf{\tilde{p}_{(\cdot)}}}$ as a function of $t$.
 Common choices are the $L_\mathrm{p}$ family of norms \cite{lp}, which includes the Euclidean norm, and Csiszar's $f$-divergences \cite{csiszar}, which include Kullback-Leibler divergence.

 The $L_1$ norm